What happens when you want to pursue grant funding, but you don't have the time or the skills to write grants?

 If you have ever applied for a grant writing position, it is not uncommon to be asked during the interview, "What is your success rate ?"
 Said another way: "Of the proposals you've written, how many were funded?"

 It may seem blasphemous to say that a grant writer's success rate doesn't matter.
-However, a grant writer rarely writes a proposal alone, and a grant proposal receives funding based on several reasons, may of which are out of the control of the grant writer.
+However, a grant writer rarely writes a proposal alone, and a grant proposal receives funding for various reasons, many of which are out of the control of the grant writer.

 Questions relating to success rate don't produce a helpful answer about the grant writer's skills for four reasons: